Writing a Build System in 10 Files

 the whole library is maybe 600 lines. it doesn't try to be make or cmake or bazel. it doesn't have dependency resolution or caching or parallel builds. it constructs a correct odin build command from typed inputs and runs it. that's the entire scope.

-i keep coming back to this idea that the best tools are the ones small enough to hold in your head. when something goes wrong with bld i can read the whole thing in ten minutes and find the issue. try doing that with cmake.
+when something goes wrong with bld i can read the whole thing in ten minutes and find the issue. try doing that with cmake.